 I was browsing personal finance blogs yesterday and came upon a post that really got me excited.
-The author was talking about the upcoming Feb 09 conversion of analog TV to digital TV.
+The author was talking about the upcoming February 2009 conversion of analog TV to digital TV.

-Now I had heard before that if you already have cable TV, you won't lose your reception, but if you don't, and you have an older TV, you won't be able to get a picture without getting a digital converter box.
+I heard before that if you already have cable TV, you won't lose your reception, but if you don't, and you have an older TV, you won't be able to get a picture without getting a digital converter box.

 But what got me excited is that the author was saying you could get a picture with the digital converter box and WITHOUT cable.
-In other words, by getting one of those $40 coupons they're offering online for free and then spending $10 out of pocket for the converter box, that could give you a picture if you're willing to settle for the basic network channels.
-Hey, that's what i'm getting now, but I'm SPENDING $15 a month for the privilege.
+In other words, by getting one of those $40 coupons they're offering online for free and then spending $10 out-of-pocket for the converter box, that could give you a picture if you're willing to settle for the basic network channels.
+Hey, that's what I'm getting now, but I'm spending $15 a month for the privilege.

 Boomeyer - Missouri